AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

 \end{equation}

 If this scheme is not used, then `statistical_sampling.n_samples` should be large enough to ensure convergence for all materials tested (normally on the order of 10-30 samples).
-For a complete description of possible Monte-Carlo sampling keywords look in the [documentation]("../../Documentation/6_statisitcal_sampling).
+For a complete description of possible Monte-Carlo sampling keywords, habe a look at the [documentation](../Documentation/6_statistical_sampling.md).

 ### Molecular Dynamics (MD)

 ```
 [md]
 phonon_file:                   run/Si/0df71cea3a5446b7104554b9bada4da6eb4a802a/sc_natoms_64/phonopy/trajectory.son